-Some Facts about the Proposed North Dakota Pipeline Company/Enbridge Pipeline...
+Some facts about the Proposed North Dakota Pipeline Company/Enbridge Pipelines proposed for Minnesota...

 This route jeopardizes Minnesota's natural resources.
 Placing the proposed Sandpiper pipeline route on maps of Minnesota provided by state agencies (see maps on this page) you can see that:

 - 48.1 million gallons of oil will cross under the Mississippi River the same day

 Pipelines actually spill more oil than rail and truck combined, by nearly a 10 to 1 ratio (The Manhattan Institute for Policy Research, June 2013).
 While both railroads and pipeline companies profess their adherence to safety standards, these standards in both cases are set way too low to provide adequate protection of our communities and our environment.